March 1, 2023

 During this time of year, heavy thunderstorms can flood basements and other house areas.
 If your sump pump isn’t working properly, you could have an unexpected flood on your hands.

 To ensure efficiency, avoid letting dirt and debris accumulate around your sump pump.
 Additionally, ensure the pump has enough power to handle the increased water from summer’s frequent rainstorms.
-Lastly, check the pump periodically to make sure it’s working properly and ensure the replacement of any worn-out parts right away.
+Lastly, check the pump often to make sure it’s working properly.

 The increased use of dishwashers and garbage disposals during summer can cause plumbing issues if they’re improperly maintained.
 The additional strain on the system can lead to clogs, which can lead to backups—or worse.

-When a dishwasher is overloaded, it can cause food and debris to accumulate in the system.
+When a dishwasher is overloaded, it can cause food and debris to build up in the system.
 To prevent this, only put in as many dishes as the machine can handle and do regular maintenance throughout the season.

 Sewer lines can become clogged during summer due to increased usage and other factors.
 Overflows, backups, and blockages can all be hazardous to your health and costly to repair.

-At Gallagher's Plumbing, Heating and Air Conditioning, we provide unbeatable HVAC, plumbing, and air conditioning needs in the Northern Valley and the Greater Sacramento area.
+At Gallagher’s Plumbing, Heating and Air Conditioning, we provide unbeatable HVAC, plumbing, and air conditioning service.
+Look for us in the Northern Valley and the Greater Sacramento area.
 Our team is EPA certified, fully bonded, and licensed.
 We maintain an A+ rating with the BBB, and customer satisfaction is our priority.

 company icon